cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_eosc.md

 ![Full data journey from a publication to EOSC: last step of the journey - step integration into the IVOA, EUDAT and finally EOSC](https://raw.githubusercontent.com/cds-astro/a-FAIR-journey-for-astronomical-data/main/episodes/images/lighthouse/full.svg){alt="Figure -- Summary data journey from a publication to VizieR and then EOSC: last step of the journey - step integration into the IVOA, EUDAT and finally EOSC, right after - step data published in a refereed paper, step preparation of the data, step submission of the data, steps curation and verification of the data"}

-The first stop for your data after VizieR is the International Virtual Observatory Association (IVOA) registry.
+The first stop for your data after VizieR is the [International Virtual Observatory Association (IVOA) registry][ivoa-registry].
 It gathers the data from ViZieR, and other astronomical data centers.

-Then the datasets reach a broader audience when B2Find and the EOSC registries gather information (harvest) about everything emitted by the IVOA registry.
+Then the datasets reach a broader audience when [B2Find][b2find] and the EOSC registries gather information (harvest) about everything emitted by the IVOA registry.